qjvtenkroode/homelab/README.md

 `ansible-playbook playbook-deploy-backend.yml -i inventory.yml -u overseer`

 Keep in mind that the first time running this playbook it is still needed to join the consul cluster together with a `consul join <node1> <node2> <node3>`

-### Deploy a Nomad job
-Deploying a job doesn't need an inventory, it runs from localhost.
-Run the playbook and add additional variables that contain the job name:
-`ansible-playbook playbook-deploy-job.yml -e "{deploy_job: [abc,xyz], nomad_leader: example.com}"`

-The extra-vars have to be in JSON format for the loop to work an be able to deploy multiple jobs at once.